jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
     git restore --staged *
     ```
+  - To remove a file/folder from Git local repository (and not from your working directory), so that it is no longer trackable by Git:
+    '''
+    git rm --cashed -r <file>
+    '''

-  - To  restore file content back to latest commit:
+  - To  restore file content back to the latest commit:
     ```
     git restore <file>
     ```